Health Care Sector Rating: Outperform

 Health care sector overview

-In general, health care companies' balance sheets are solid, their stocks have offered attractive dividend yields and the sector's overall cost structure appears to have improved.
+In general, health care companies' balance sheets are solid, their stocks offer attractive dividend yields and the sector's overall cost structure appears to have improved.
 Demand appears to be on the rise for health care products and services.
-On the other hand, political and legal rhetoric around the Affordable Care Act can be expected to fuel continued volatility.
+On the other hand, political and legal rhetoric around the Affordable Care Act and “Medicare for all” can be expected to fuel continued volatility.

 Market outlook for the health care sector

-The health care sector continues to be in the headlines, as drug pricing was mentioned in President Donald Trump’s State of the Union address, but with the rancor in Washington, we believe the risks of major legislative changes coming to fruition are relatively low.
+The health care sector has been a bit volatile this year—outperforming the overall market over the past three months as investors appear to be reassessing the risk of “Medicare for all” while also potentially seeing the group as a bit of port in the trade-escalation storm, contrasting with bouts of concern with more government intervention.
+The former action is more in line with my beliefs, as I still believe with the rancor in Washington, the risks of major legislative changes coming to fruition are relatively low and those that are being discussed are well known and likely already reflected in stock prices, and that investor fears provide a potential opportunity for investors.
 Also, we believe another area of risk that may be overdone is concern over the Affordable Care Act (ACA) and potential changes to it.
 The majority of the ACA will likely stay in place, in our view, either through legal or political means.
-Health care investors should always be prepared for volatility, given the influence the political arena can have on the health care world.
-However, we continue to believe the health care sector will benefit from good growth characteristics combined with the traditionally defensive nature of the sector.
+However, health care investors should always be prepared for volatility, given the influence the political arena can have on the health care world.

-In our view, the health care sector has a lot of positives going for it and has had good performance over the past year—and we think there’s likely continued solid performance to come.
+In our view, the health care sector still has a lot of positives going for it.
 Balance sheets are solid, stocks in the group generally have good dividend yields, and the overall cost structure appears to be much improved.
 Also, demand appears to be on the rise for health care products and services, partly as a result of an aging population.

-Government actions and potential actions continue to be potential sources of volatility for the sector, but we believe this creates potential opportunities for investors and are currently rating the group at outperform.
-While large-scale changes to the existing system seem highly unlikely in the near term given the environment in Washington and the split Congress that resulted from the midterm elections, there are smaller changes being made administratively and proposed legislatively that will likely continue to result in ebbs and flows in the sector as investors try to gauge the impact on various areas of the sector.
-This is a story that will continue to develop, with health care continuing to be at the center of many political debates and the mix in Washington changing but remaining divided.
+Government actions and proposed actions continue to be likely sources of volatility for the sector, but we believe this creates potential opportunities for investors and are currently rating the group at outperform.
+While large-scale changes to the existing system seem highly unlikely in the near term, given the environment in Washington and the split Congress that resulted from the midterm elections, there are smaller changes being made administratively and proposed legislatively that will likely continue to result in ebbs and flows as investors try to gauge the impact on various areas of the sector.
+This is a story that will continue to develop, with health care continuing to be at the center of many political debates, and the mix in Washington changing but remaining divided.
 This will likely keep the health care sector more volatile than usual, but also create some opportunities for investors willing to ride the potential roller coaster.

-We believe an outperform rating for the entire sector is appropriate, although at times it will feel disappointing as the sector experiences both short-term dips on speculation as to what changes may or may not occur, but we urge investors to remain patient and ride out these short-term potential storms.
+We believe an outperform rating for the entire sector is appropriate, although at times, such as earlier this year, it will feel disappointing as the sector experiences short-term dips on speculation as to what changes may or may not occur.
+However, we urge investors to remain patient and ride out these short-term potential storms.